stahir01/Master-Thesis/README.md

 - Comparative analysis of different models
 - Graphs and charts illustrating the results
 - Interpretations and conclusions drawn from the data analysis

+## Next Steps
+As the research progresses, the following steps will be executed to further refine the model and extend the scope of the project:

+#### Task 1: Refine Input Parameters:

+- Focus on key parameters that have the most significant impact on predicting aircraft range.
+This involves removing less important features such as **Fuselage** **Length**, **Fuselage Width**, **Wing Taper Ratio**, **Wing Sweep**, and **Aspect Ratio**.
+Emphasize features like **Max Usable Fuel**, **Payload**, **V_MO**, and **ln(Initial Weight/Final Weight)**, **Max Takeoff Weight**, **Operating Empty Weight**, **Max Zero Fuel Weight**, **Wing Area**, for better model performance.

+#### Task 2: Perform Simulations and Sensitivity Analysis
+- Conduct simulations to evaluate the sensitivity of the model.
+In these simulations, keep most parameters constant and vary a few key features (e.g., payload or speed) to assess their impact on predicted range.
+This will validate the robustness of the model.

+#### Task 3:  Implement Reverse Prediction:

+- Develop a reverse prediction approach where the model is provided with a target range and some known parameters (like payload and V_MO) to predict missing values such as fuel capacity or total aircraft weight.
+This will add a practical component to the research, allowing real-world applications such as optimizing payload or fuel based on a desired range.

+#### Task 4: Review Recorded Video

+#### Task 5: Work on Simualtion data: